Meir Nakar

 Meir Nakar (מאיר נקר; July 26, 1926 – July 29, 1947) was a member of the Irgun in pre-state Mandatory Palestine and one of 12 Olei Hagardom.

 Early life and army service

 Meir Nakar was born in Jerusalem to a poor Orthodox-Jewish family of Iraqi-Jewish origin, one of five brothers and a sister.
 His father was a shoemaker.
 At age 12, he left school and began working to support his family, and a year later, he joined the Betar Zionist youth movement.

 At age 15, he tried to enlist in the British Army to fight in World War II, but was rejected.
 When he was 17, he tried again and succeeded, using a forged birth certificate.
-He served in Egypt, Cyprus, and Greece.
+He served in Egypt, Cyprus, and Southern Europe, initially as a quartermaster and then as a motorcycle dispatch rider.
 The antisemitism he encountered during his military service solidified his Zionist views.
 After being discharged in 1946, he returned home and joined his father in the shoemaking business.
 At the same time, he joined the Irgun underground movement, and received the nickname "Yehiam".